javedsaikia/Balya94/README.md

 - Dev/preview servers send `Cache-Control: no-store` headers for assets.
 - No secrets are committed.
 GitHub Pages uses short-lived OIDC tokens.

+## Troubleshooting

+- If assets 404 on Netlify/Vercel, ensure `VITE_BASE=/` in environment.
+- If assets 404 on GitHub Pages, ensure `VITE_BASE=/Balya94/` or customize to repo name.
+- Verify build logs for missing modules or misconfigured output directory.

 ## Version & Timestamp